Skip to main content

 To connect your computer to the LocoNet, and hence to the command station, you need one of the following adapters:

 Generally, any of these can be used with any type of computer to communicate with any type of command station.
-Currently, the LocoBuffer-USB and PR3 are the recommended computer interface solutions.
+Currently, the LocoBuffer-NG , PR3, and PR4 are the recommended computer interface solutions.
 The LocoBuffer II and original LocoBuffer are no longer commercially available; their primary advantage now is that they use a traditional serial port, which may be the only suitable connection type available on some older computers.

 The MS100 is not recommended; it sometimes fails to provide reliable communications, and it cannot be used with JMRI if you are using Mac OS X or on most Windows Vista machines.
 If you have problems with the MS100, you might not be able to fix them, and nobody may be able to help you.

-To connect your computer to a Digitrax DCC system, you need a LocoBuffer-USB, PR3, LocoBuffer-II, LocoBuffer, or MS100 to act as an adapter.
-See below for more information on these.
-The LocoBuffer-USB is highly recommended.
+To connect your computer to a Digitrax DCC system, you need either a USB-equipped Command station (DCS240 or DCS52), or a computer-to-LocoNet adapter device such as a LocoBuffer-NG, PR3, PR4, LocoBuffer-II, LocoBuffer or MS100.
+The LocoBuffer-NG is a highly recommended computer-to-LocoNet adapter.
+See below for more on adapters.

-Note that except for the PR3, these are only LocoNet interfaces, not stand alone programmers like the Digitrax PR2 and PR3.
-Readback of decoder CVs is possible when using a programming track controlled by a PR3 (in stand-alone programming mode) or a programming track controlled by a Chief or Zephyr command station.
-The Empire Builder command station does not allow Readback of decoder CVs; users of the Empire Builder can add CV readback capability by using a programming track connected to a PR3 operating in stand-alone programming mode.
+Note that except for the PR3 and PR4, these are only LocoNet interfaces, not stand alone programmers like the Digitrax PR2.
+The Digitrax PR3 and PR4 devices may act either as a standalone programmer or as a LocoNet interface.
+Readback of decoder CVs is possible when using a programming track controlled by a PR3 or PR4 (in stand-alone programming mode) or when using a programming track controlled by a Chief, Zephyr, Advanced (DCS210) or Evolution (DCS240) command station.
+The Empire Builder (DB150) command station does not allow Readback of decoder CVs; users of the Empire Builder can add CV Readback capability by using a programming track connected to a PR3 or PR4 when operating in stand-alone programming mode.